 If you see anything more than a small peak of top thread showing on the bottom or small loops are forming on the curves as shown in the picture above, then you will need to turn the tension knob to a higher number to tighten top thread.
 If you see bobbin thread on the top, your top tension is too tight.
 Reduce this by turning the tension knob to a lower number.
 Always check your manual if you are unfamiliar with the tension knob.

 Practice by stitching straight lines, curves, different shapes and even letters of the alphabet.
-Try stitching sideway and backward motions without turning your fabric.
-I am sure you will see a noticeable improvement between your early stitches and your current stitches.
-Keep practicing until you feel confident, remembering to stay relaxed.
+Try stitching in sideways and backwards motions without turning your fabric.
+Take note of where you start stitching so you can compare these stitches with your more current stitches.
+I am sure you will see a noticeable improvement.